Major: Earth Science

 In 2004, Matthew Bonnan and three fellow researchers discovered a new species of dinosaur in South Africa.

-In 2016, Bonnan was named one of COD’s Distinguished Alumni.
-He will always remember the help he received from the COD faculty, particularly Professor Mark Sutherland, and their enthusiastic approach to teaching.
+Bonnan, who was named one of COD’s distinguished alumni in 2016, will always remember the help he received from the COD faculty, particularly Sutherland, and their enthusiastic approach to teaching.
 In fact, Bonnan models his career on the faculty at the College.